LeibTon/LeibTon/README.md

 ### Hi There 👋
 The name's **Aditya Prakash**.
-I am a PhD in at Georgia Tech.
+I am a PhD at Georgia Tech.
 I am working in Space Robotics, with focus on modelling and control design.
 I completed my Bachelors and Masters in Aerospace Engineering from Indian Institute of Technology, Kanpur.
  I also enjoy designing websites, making sites that I think should be on [www](https://www.w3.org/WWW/).